Rules on submissions:

 - Relevancy to Category – Is the photograph an obvious illustration of the category in which it is entered?

 - Composition/Arrangement – Are the objects in the photograph arranged in a meaningful, pleasing manner?
 Did the photographer use the best angle or otherwise interesting perspective?

 - Focus/Sharpness – Is the object of the photograph in focus?
 If not, does it appear to be an intentional effect to enhance the image in some artistic way?

 - Lighting – Did the photographer use proper lighting of the subject matter?
 Do any extremes of darkness or brightness lend to or detract from the image content?

 - Creativity – Does the photographer show some creative thought or original idea in the making of this image?

 - Caption – Did the photographer describe the photograph in a creative, short (not more than 20 words) caption?

 Judges may be from City Council, Calgary Board of Education, Calgary Catholic School Board, Mayor's Environment Expo Committee or photography experts.
 The judges will award the first, second and third prize winners of each category as well as the top three in the competition (all categories included).
-There will be a ceremony on May 26, 2016 from 5:00-7:00 p.m. at C2 Gallery (City Hall) to acknowledge the winners.
+There will be a ceremony on May 25, 2017 from 5:00-7:00 p.m. at the Power Reception Hall (Calgary Municipal Building) to acknowledge the winners.
 Winning photos will be displayed during the Mayor's Environment Expo.